 Intentional acts carry the highest degree of liability in wrongful death lawsuits for the person or corporation responsible.

-When your loved one has been wrongfully killed in an accident, you deserve to work with a law firm you can trust to get the results you need.
+When your loved one has been wrongfully killed in an accident, you deserve to work with a wrongful death attorney you can trust to get the results you need.
 PARRIS Law Firm is here to fight for your family’s rights.

 Founded in 1985 by renowned trial attorney R. Rex Parris, the PARRIS Law Firm specializes in all types of personal injury law, including wrongful death cases.
 From its inception, our firm’s mission has been to fight for victims of accidents against insurance companies, corporations, or government agencies.